Mexico City Capitanes: Foundation

-The first season
+The first seasons at the LNBP

-The management stated that the team's goal for the season was to qualify for the playoffs with an aim of the semifinal.
-The head coach for the season, was to be the Spaniard Ramón Díaz, who had been previously involved with the National Team, as an assistant coach.
+The management stated that the team's goal for the season was to qualify for the playoffs with an aim for at least the semifinals.
+The head coach for the season was the Spaniard Ramón Díaz, who had previously been involved with the National Team, as an assistant coach.
 The state of the Gimnasium was improved, including dressing rooms, and the playing surface.

 Their first preseason game ended in defeat against an amateur side.
 Their first official game was played on October 13, and ended in a 90–87 win for the Capitanes, against the Aguacateros de Michoacán.
-Their first season went extraordinarily, specially considering they were a new team.
-The Capitanes amassed a total of 21 wins in their first 30 matches, powered by an outstanding offense commanded by Pedro Meza, Fernando Bénitez, and Emmanuel Ándujar, who all received call ups to the All Star game in early December, along with head coach Ramón Díaz.
+Their first season went well; they won 21 out of their first 30 matches, with an offense commanded by Pedro Meza, Fernando Bénitez, and Emmanuel Ándujar, who all received call-ups to the All Star game in early December, along with head coach Ramón Díaz.
+By the end of the season, the Capitanes would not only reach their goal of making it to the Playoffs and reach the semifinals after beating the Correbasket UAT 3–2, but would reach as far as the championship round after beating Fuerza Regia de Monterrey 4–1.
+However, they would fall short in winning the LNBP championship by losing to the Soles de Mexicali 4–1.

+In their second season of existence, the Capitanes would not only finish the season with a slightly better overall record at 27–13 (which left them with the best record in the LNBP this time around), but they also would repeat their return to the LNBP championship round after not only sweeping the Abejas de León in the first round, but also avenging their championship series loss against the Soles by winning 4–2 in the semifinal round.
+However, they once again fell short in winning the championship after Fuerza Regia de Monterrey would avenge their playoff loss to the Capitanes last season by winning the championship 4–2.

+For what turned out to be their final season at the LNBP, the Capitanes would finish with a slightly worst regular season record than their first two seasons of existence at 25–11, which was still good enough for a second-place finish.
+However, unlike their first two seasons, the Capitanes would end up bowing out of the league entirely by losing to the Aguacateros de Michoacán 4–1 in the quarterfinals round.